broadinstitute/dig-bioindex/README.md

 $ bioindex build-schema --save
 ```

 If you don't pass `--save`, then the schema is simply printed out.
-By default it is written to `schema.graphql`, but you can change the destination by either providing `--out <filename>` or simply redirecting the output somewhere else.
+By default it is written to the filename specified by the `BIOINDEX_GRAPHQL_SCHEMA` environment variable (defaulted to `schema.graphql`), but you can change the destination by either providing `--out <filename>` or simply redirecting the output somewhere else.

 Once the schema has been saved, you can then start the server.